djc/galatna/README.rst

 To create a map, run ``process.py`` with the JSON file as an argument.
 It will output some progress messages to ``stderr`` and the SVG to ``stdout``.
-On a 2009-era MacBook Pro, the script takes about 10s to process my 20000 data points (about 2.5 years worth of Location History data).
+On a late 2013 MacBook Pro, the script takes about 18s to process my 700000 data points (about 5 years worth of Location History data).
 Use stdout redirection to send the SVG to a file, then view in your browser of choice;
 both Firefox and Chrome do okay, although it will take some time to fully render the map if you have extensive location history.